Michael Brook

 Michael Brook (born 1951) is a Canadian guitarist, inventor, music producer, and film music composer.
 He plays in many genres, including rock, electronica, world music, minimalism and film scores.
 His collaborations with musicians around the world have made him "one of the most sought-after producers in the music industry."
 Born in Toronto, Ontario, Canada, Brook lives in Los Angeles.
 He is the creator of the Infinite Guitar.

 Career

 Brook studied music and electronics at York University and worked as an engineer at the Grant Avenue studios, then owned by the Lanois brothers.
 Here he worked with Brian Eno, The Edge, Jon Hassell and Harold Budd.
 In 1985 he released his first solo album Hybrid, containing instrumental tracks with Indian and African elements.

 Another notable collaboration was Sleeps with the Fishes with Clan of Xymox member Pieter Nooten (4AD, 1987).
-He worked on the album Set by Youssou N'Dour, Miss America by Mary Margaret O'Hara and collaborated with Nusrat Fateh Ali Khan on the album Mustt Musst.
+He worked on the album Set by Youssou N'Dour, Miss America by Mary Margaret O'Hara and collaborated with Nusrat Fateh Ali Khan on the album Mustt Mustt.